ericmann/dynamic-cdn/readme.txt

     }
     add_action( 'dynamic_cdn_first_loaded', 'my_cdn_domains' );

+= What if I want to add my domains through wp-config.php?

+Simply define a DYNCDN_DOMAINS constant that's a comma-delimited list of your cdn domains.
+For example:

+    define( 'DYNCDN_DOMAINS', 'cdn0.mydomain.com,cdn1.mydomain.com,cdn2.mydomain.com' );

 = What if I don't add any domains, will this break my images? =

 Hopefully not.
 If you haven't added any domains the plugin will not rewrite anything, bypassing your images entirely.